minio/docs/source/reference/minio-mc/mc-ilm-rule-edit.rst

    This option has the same behavior as the
    S3 ``NoncurrentVersionTransition`` action.

+   If the remote tier is another MinIO deployment, you can set the value to ``0`` to mark new objects as immediately eligible for transition to the remote tier.

    MinIO uses a :ref:`scanner process <minio-concepts-scanner>` to check objects against all configured lifecycle management rules.
 Slow scanning due to high IO workloads or limited system resources may delay application of lifecycle management